 Photo credit: Melissa Lukenbaugh/Tulsa Artist Fellowship

-I live and create on the ancestral lands of the Pokanoket, the Nahaganset, and the Wôpanâak (Wampanoag) Tribes.
-I assume the responsibility to educate myself on the long and violent legacy of my ancestral heritage in the colonization of the United States.
-I will no longer overlook how this land was occupied, the effects of colonization, and the historical and ongoing injustices impacting Black, Indigenous, and People of Color today.
+I live and create on the ancestral lands of the Pokanoket, Narragansett, and Wampanoag Peoples.
+I acknowledge the long and violent legacy of my forebears in the colonization of this land and accept the responsibility to confront that history—its occupation, its enduring harm, and its ongoing impact on Black, Indigenous, and other communities of color.

 Bio